eddyerburgh/notes/docs/operating-systems/linux/process-scheduling.md

 The **process scheduler** is responsible for choosing which processes run and for how long.
 A scheduler is the basic part of a multitasking operating system like Linux.

 A multitasking operating system gives the illusion that multiple tasks are running at once when in fact there is only a limited set of processors.
-There are two kinds of multitasking operating systems: **preemptive** and **cooperative**.
+There are two kinds of multitasking operating systems: preemptive and cooperative.

-Linux is a preemptive operating system.
-Preemptive operating systems decide when to stop executing a process, and which new process should begin running.
+Linux is a preemptive operating system. **Preemptive operating systems** decide when to stop executing a process, and which new process should begin running.
 The amount of time a process runs is usually determined before it's scheduled, this is called the timeslice and it is effectively a slice of the processors time {% cite lkd -l 41 %}.

-In cooperative operating systems the scheduler relies on the process to explicitly tell the scheduler that its ready to stop, this is often called yielding.
+In **cooperative operating systems** the scheduler relies on the process to explicitly tell the scheduler that it's ready to stop (this is often called yielding).
 Cooperative operating systems have a problem where tasks that don't yield can bring down the entire operating system.
 The last mainstream cooperative OSes were Mac OS 9 and Windows 3.1 {% cite lkd -l 42 %}.

 The Linux scheduler has gone through several iterations.
-The latest scheduler—the completely fair scheduler (CFS)—uses the concept of fair scheduling from queue theory {% cite lkd -l 42 %}.
+The latest scheduler—CFS (the Completely Fair Scheduler)—uses the concept of fair scheduling from queue theory {% cite lkd -l 42 %}.

-## Policy
+## Scheduling policies

-Policy is the rules the scheduler follows to determine what should run and when.
-An effective scheduling policy needs to consider both kinds of processes: **I/O-bound processes** and **CPU-bound processes**.
+Scheduling policies are the rules the scheduler follows to determine what should run and when.
+An effective scheduling policy needs to consider both kinds of processes: I/O-bound processes and CPU-bound processes.

-I/O-bound processes spend most of their time waiting for I/O operations, like a network request or keyboard operation, to complete.
+**I/O-bound processes** spend most of their time waiting for I/O operations, like a network request or keyboard operation, to complete.
 GUI applications are usually I/O-bound because they spend most of their time waiting on user input.
 I/O-bound processes often run for a short time because they block while waiting for I/O operations to complete {% cite lkd -l 43 %}.

-CPU-bound processes spend most of their time executing code.
+**CPU-bound processes** spend most of their time executing code.
 CPU-bound processes are often preempted because they don't block on I/O requests very often.
 An example of a CPU-bound task would be one that performs a lot of Math calculation, like MATLAB {% cite lkd -l 43 %}.

-Some processes are I/O-bound and CPU-bound at different times during their lifetime.
+Some processes are I/O-bound and CPU-bound at different times.
 For example, a word processor is normally waiting for user input, but there might be regular CPU-intensive operations like spellchecking {% cite lkd -l 43 %}.

 ### Process priority

-One type of scheduling algorithm is **priority based scheduling**, which gives different tasks a priority based on their need to be processed.
+One type of scheduling algorithm is **priority scheduling**, which gives different tasks a priority based on their need to be processed.
 Higher priority tasks are run before lower priority tasks, and processes with the same priority are scheduled round-robin style {% cite lkd -l 44 %}.

 The kernel uses two separate priority values.
-A **nice value**, and a **real-time priority value**.
+A nice value, and a real-time priority value.

-The nice value is a number from -20 to +19 with a default of 0.
+The **nice value** is a number from -20 to +19 with a default of 0.
 The larger the nice value, the lower the priority (processes are being nice by letting other processes run in their place).
 Processes with a lower nice value receive a larger portion of a systems processor time, processes with a higher nice value receive a smaller portion.
-Nice values are the standard priority range for Unix systems, although the value is used differently in different OSes.
-In OS X the nice value controls the absolute timeslice allotted to a process.
-In Linux the nice value controls the proportion of timeslice {% cite lkd -l 44 %}.
+Nice values are the standard priority range for Unix systems, although the value is used differently across OSes.
+In OS X, the nice value controls the absolute timeslice allotted to a process.
+In Linux, the nice value controls the proportion of timeslice {% cite lkd -l 44 %}.

-The real-time priority value can range from 0 to 99, although the value is configurable.
+The **real-time priority value** can range from 0 to 99, although the value is configurable.
 The real-time value behaves the opposite of the nice value: a higher value means higher priority.
 "All real-time processes are at a higher priority than normal processes; that is the real-time values and nice values are in disjoint value spaces" {% cite lkd -l 44 %}.

 ### Timeslice

-The timeslice value represents how long a process can run before it’s preempted.
+The timeslice value represents how long a process can run before it is preempted.
 The scheduler policy must decide on a default timeslice.
 The default timeslice is important: too long and the system will seem unresponsive, too short and the system becomes less efficient as the processor spends more time performing context switches between processes {% cite lkd -l 44 %}.

-A common default timeslice is 10ms, but Linux works differently.
+A common default timeslice value is 10ms, but Linux works differently.
 Instead of an absolute time, the CFS algorithm assigns a _proportion_ of the processor, so the amount of processor time depends on the current load.
 The assigned proportion is affected by the nice value, which acts a weight.
 A process with a lower nice value gets a higher weighting, and a higher nice value gets a lower weighting {% cite lkd -l 45 %}.

 When a process becomes eligible to run, the decision of whether to run the process or not depends on how much of a proportion of the processor the newly runnable process has consumed.
 If it has run a smaller proportion than the currently executing process then it will be run, otherwise it will be scheduled to run later {% cite lkd -l 45 %}.